What Does it Cost?

 In plain terms, the panel collects the energy and the inverter turns it into useable power for your home.
 Our main panel offering is Solar World out of Oregon, though we have other panel options available to us depending on your specific circumstances and site needs.

 Solar World panels are 17% efficient and are backed by a 25-year linear performance guarantee and a 10-year product workmanship warranty.
 The panels are factory-tested to meet or exceed their name plate power rating.
 Solar World is one of the most respected solar panel manufacturers in the world and WSNE is proud to be their only Platinum Installer in the state and the only installer with the new 300 watt panels available to them!
 The frame is also available in black on certain models.

 Our system cost examples are based on an average electric bill of $100 a month with Seattle City Light, and a production credit of .11/KWh.
-If your electricity provider is someone else, your Production Credit and Energy Savings may be different.
+If your electricity provider is someone else, or if you use a prepaid energy provider, your Production Credit and Energy Savings may be different.

 Oregon Made Solar World 285 Watt Panels with US Made Enphase Micro-Inverters

 - 5.7 KW system using 285 watt panels Estimated annual production = 6800 KWh

 - System Cost (20 Panels) $19,900

 - Production Credit ($.11 x 6800) ($750)